All Episodes

 Emily?

-Um the language part is you know perhaps interesting but I think the heart of the issue is that we're going to cut down on legal immigration which could potentially create only exacerbate our problem with the legal immigration.
+The language part is perhaps interesting, but I think the heart of the issue is that we're going to cut down on legal immigration, which could potentially only exacerbate our problem with illegal immigration.

 I think that's the prime policy concern in this bill.

-Um and while the language part certainly is fast saying we can talk about it and have a charge debate, I think the real life implications and what it's going to mean for Americans, particularly the American workforce is if we're reducing past and potential for legal immigration, I have to think it's only going to increase illegal immigration, which is a problem that I think everyone regardless of their side of the aisle we know needs major reform.
+I think the real-life implications and what it's going to mean for Americans, particularly the American workforce, is if we're reducing past and potential for legal immigration, I have to think it's only going to increase illegal immigration, which is a problem that I think everyone, regardless of their side of the aisle, we know needs major reform.

-Yeah but look so Emily the the argument for you is that we don't know what the implication is going to be therefore we should allow illegals to come over, not worry about language issues and all the other problems.
+Therefore, we should allow illegals to come over, not worry about language issues and all the other things.

-I said we need uh ch a channel that doesn't slash legal uh immigration because I've read people that if you're pressed legal there's more illegal.
+I said we need a channel that doesn't slash legal immigration because there's a race that's more legal, there's more illegal.

-Okay, but but the point is this America has a legal immigration system that is wholly ignored.
+Okay, but the point is this: America has a legal immigration system that is wholly ignored.

 If you want us to address legal immigration, I don't think there's a conservative on the planet who doesn't want to address that.

-But when the only way that we look at a problem is through the eyes and the optics of the the law breakers that's when you get the ire of conservatism.
+But when the only way that we look at a problem is through the eyes and the optics of the lawbreakers, that's when you get the ire of conservatism.

-I don't think we're only looking after the optic of lawbreakers.
+I don't think we're only looking at through the optic of lawbreakers.

-I think we have a serious problem uh where we do have huge numbers of illegal immigration and cutting down legal venues is not the answer to it.
+I think we have a serious problem where we do have huge numbers of illegal immigration, and cutting down legal venues is not the answer to it.

-Also Alex Norte, an immigration policy analyst at the Cato Institute has looked at this bill and he sees no evidence that the way it's structured will actually bring in more skilled workers.
+Also, Alex Norris Nazerta, an immigration policy analyst at the Cato Institute, has looked at this bill and he sees no evidence that the way it's structured will actually bring in more skilled workers.

-Well see and that what's funny about that is w when you guys are arguing a point you always want to go to somebody that's a quote expert.
+Well, see, what's funny about that is when you guys are arguing a point, you always want to go to somebody that's a quote expert.

 These are not kids who are going to school with Nancy Pelosi and Harry Reed's children.